Genio250/Double-Enemies/ReadMe.md

          *  TMG is in the foreground
          *  Maybe also add wait to Markoth
          *  Potentially dupe Xero spawn swords
-         *  Duping flukmarm flukeefeys would be funny
+         *  Duping flukmarm flukefeys would be funny
          *  3 Mantises????
 Into normal SoB
          *
-         *  QoL OW Nosk
+         *  QoL ow Nosk breaks
+         *  Invinsibility Monitor perhaps
          *
          *  Hard:
          *  Sly breaks